corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/setup/rpc-audit-data-recording.md

 - `invocationid` - the unique invocation id of the action
 - `allowed` - a boolean field indicating if the `user` was allowed to call the `action`

-## Overview of RPC Audit Data Recording
+## Overview of the RPC audit data recording process

 To enable collection of RPC actions, we have provided a configuration option in the `enterpriseConfiguration.auditService` section of the `node.conf` file, as follows: